ambernettech/chefdk-fundamentals/scene_07.md

 18
 -

-We use `chef-client`, from our home directory, to locally apply the run list defined as: the setup cookbook's default recipe.
+We use `chef-client`, from our home directory, to locally apply the run list defined as: the workstation cookbook's default recipe.

 -